Stienette Bosklopper

 Stienette Bosklopper is a Dutch, Oscar-nominated film producer and screenwriter based in Amsterdam.
-She is mostly known for producing Nanuk Leopold's films, including the award-winning film Cobain (2018), and for producing the Academy Award and BAFTA-nominated short film Wander to Wonder (2023).
+She is mostly known for producing Nanouk Leopold's films, including the award-winning film Cobain (2018), and for producing the Academy Award and BAFTA-nominated short film Wander to Wonder (2023).
 Bosklopper is the CEO of Dutch production company Circe Films, which has been producing feature films for the national and international market since 1996.

 Career

 Bosklopper studied History between 1981 and 1985 at the University of Groningen.
 In 1985, she began working at the Dutch studio Nieuwe Gronden, as the assistant to film producer René Scholten.
 In 1990, Bosklopper joined Circe Films, a collective of young female filmmakers whose primary focus was creating television series for young audiences.
 From 1996 onwards, she became the owner of Circe Films and began working solely on feature films.

 Between 2001 and 2006, she served as chair of the Netherlands Association of Feature Film Producers (NVS).

 In 2008, Bosklopper co-authored a book titled The Film Producer: A Practical Handbook (2008) with Carolien Croon.